History of the Game Engine: Part 1

 The relatively fast play of Pong demonstrated the power of computer gaming.
 With companies eyeing the growing number of predominantly young people queueing up to play it in arcades, the potential or healthy profits from gaming were becoming apparent.
 The next few years saw a multiplicity of computer consoles sporting stand-alone games, and there were some crackers amongst them too, like:

-The arcade console came curtesy of Namco’s Toru Iwatani.
+The arcade console came courtesy of Namco’s Toru Iwatani.
 It was followed up just months later as a home version on the Atari 2600, sealing the ever-hungry Pac-Man’s fate as one of the most iconic computer characters ever.
 Apparently, Toru Iwatani got the idea for the pizza-looking dude from… a pizza that was missing a slice!!
 Who says that art doesn’t imitate life?

 Donkey Kong (1981)